Fl4gu1z0wsky/CEH/README.md

 **IRC** - Internet Relay Chat - It is an application layer protocol that facilitates communication in text.
 The chat process works on a client/server networking model.

 **IPsec** - Internet Protocol Security - It is a secure network protocol suite that authenticates and encrypts the packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
 It is used in virtual private networks (VPNs).
+It works on the network layer.

 **PPP** - Point-to-Point Protocol - It is a Data link layer (layer 2) communications protocol between two routers directly without any host or any other networking in between.
 It can provide connection authentication, transmission encryption, and compression.

 **PEM** - Privacy-Enhanced Mail - It is a file format for storing and sending cryptographic keys, certificates, and other data.
 While the original standards were never broadly adopted, and were supplanted by PGP and S/MIME, the textual encoding they defined became very popular.
 The PEM format was eventually formalized by the IETF in RFC 7468.

 **SET** - Secure Electronic Transaction - It is a communications protocol standard for securing credit card transactions over networks, specifically, the Internet.
 It is a set of security protocols and formats that enabled users to employ the existing credit card payment infrastructure on an open network in a secure fashion.
 However, it failed to gain attraction in the market.
 Visa now promotes the 3-D Secure scheme.

+**PCI-DSS** - Payment Card Industry Data Security Standard - It is an information security standard for organizations that handle branded credit cards from the major card schemes.

 ### IoT